Fatal shooting near Gus Young Ave. leaves one dead

 BATON ROUGE - Police are investigating a shooting that left one man dead Saturday afternoon.

-The Baton Rouge Police Department, responded to the 1300 block of N. 38th Street near Gus Young Ave.
+The Baton Rouge Police Department responded to the 1300 block of N. 38th Street near Gus Young Ave.

-When police arrived the scene the man was pronounced deceased upon arrival.
+When police arrived at the scene the man was pronounced deceased upon arrival.

 Details are limited.
 Check back for updates.